kunchamharsha/beeruva/README.md

-# Opendrive
+# Beeruva
-Opendrive is a self-hosted file cloud storage system.
+Beeruva is a self-hosted file cloud storage system.
 For organisations or individuals who'd like to store their data on their own private cloud open drive helps them manage their files on their server.

 ## Description

-Opendrive provides
+Beeruva provides

 * Safe and Authorised access to users files from anywhere (provided you have access to the server)
 * Intuitive interface to upload, download and delete files